shubhamzz/iOSMobileSDK/Integration-Using-Swift.md

     qualaroo?.showSurvey(YOUR_SURVEY_ID)
     ```

-    ... or, overriding any targeting options used upon creation:
+    Or, overriding any targeting options used upon creation:

     ```swift
     qualaroo?.showSurvey(YOUR_SURVEY_ID, force: true)